BISD and PAISD students learn about planting and more at The Giving Field

-More than 50 Ben's Kids participants worked for several months towards this year's Global Youth Service Day project, an Educational Health and Wellness Fair they hosted for over 100 Beaumont and Port Arthur ISD 4th and 5th grade students.
-Approximately 20 IEA Ben's Kids offered elementary students experiences including a fitness demonstration, including yoga and dance, a tomato planting station, a healthy habits scavenger hunt, a photo booth, vendors to promote healthy lifestyle choices, and general fun for the children.
-Children shot hoops at a mini-basketball game booth at the fair and received gifts like a backpack discouraging smoking and watering cans.
+More than 50 Ben’s Kids participants worked for several months toward this year’s Global Youth Service Day project, an Educational Health and Wellness Fair for more than 100 Beaumont and Port Arthur ISD fourth and fifth graders.
+About 20 IEA Ben’s Kids offered elementary students experiences such as a fitness demonstration including yoga and dance, a tomato planting station, a healthy habits scavenger hunt, a photo booth, vendors to promote healthy lifestyle choices, and general fun for the children.
+Children shot hoops at a mini-basketball game booth at the fair and received gifts like a backpacks discouraging smoking and watering cans.

-IEA – Inspire, Encourage, Achieve – inspires and encourages area youth who have experienced hardships and difficulties in their lives by initiating enhanced educational, rehabilitative and other support services.
-Last year, IEA staff and volunteers worked in the Minnie Rogers Juvenile Justice Center (MRJJC) with more than 325 youth, who received counseling and other therapeutic services, including anger management, art and yoga.
-Staff also provided parenting classes for nearly 100 parents, who benefited from a supportive network of resources, enabling them to strengthen their parenting skills and develop stronger support systems.
+IEA – Inspire, Encourage, Achieve – helps area youth who have experienced hardships and difficulties in their lives by initiating enhanced educational, rehabilitative and other support services.
+Last year, IEA staff and volunteers worked in the Minnie Rogers Juvenile Justice Center (MRJJC) with more than 325 youth who received counseling and other therapeutic services, including anger management, art and yoga.
+Staff also provided parenting classes for nearly 100 parents, who benefited from a supportive network of resources enabling them to strengthen their parenting skills and develop stronger support systems.
 Only four of the 92 “Ben’s Kids” enrolled in IEA’s outreach program returned to the MRJJC for a new offense while participating in Ben’s Kids activities.

 Begnaud said students from the St. Anne Catholic School across the street have spent time working in the garden, as well as IEA kids who helped build the initial beds.

-“They are just a great group of kids,” Begnaud complimented the IEA participants.
+“They are just a great group of kids,” Begnaud said of the IEA participants.

 She said she was thrilled to have BISD and PAISD students participating and learning about gardening at the fair.
 According to Begnaud, anyone interested in helping with the garden is welcome to come out the second Saturday of every month from 9 a.m. to Noon.